Yesterday I got my installation pieces all crated up and shipped to Parchman-Stremmel Galleries in San Antonio TX.

 Great News!

-Red Sky Gallery in Charlotte is showing a collection of my beadwork!
+The Red Sky Gallery in Charlotte is showing a collection of my beadwork!
 Click over and search for Janet Lasher on their search tab!

 This collection of beaded brooches using large cabochons, Austrian crystals, semi-precious stones, and pearls.